 Supervisor: Tim Shneier, Coordinator, EM Music Referral Service, Entrepreneurial Musicianship

 Job Description: Be one of the first to learn of auditions, grants & other music opportunities!
-The Entrepreneurial Musicianship Department seeks an office assistant for the 2014-15 academic year.
+The Entrepreneurial Musicianship Department seeks office assistants to work over the summer and next year.
 Duties include: adding listings to Bridge: Worldwide Music Connection; helping students, alumni, and the public with office resources; interacting with potential patrons and facilitating gig referrals; tracking information about gigs referred through the Music Referral Service.

-Qualifications: Office experience; professional demeanor; ability to type and enter data quickly and accurately; ability to work 8-10 hours/week during the school year.
+Qualifications: Office experience; professional demeanor; ability to type and enter data quickly and accurately; ability to work 10-15 hours/week over the summer and 8+ hours/week during the school year.

 No. of Positions Available: 1